zackfeldstein/suse-ai-fleet/README.md

 ## NeuVector Configuration

 The NeuVector deployment includes:
-- NeuVector CRD installation (required before the main chart)
+- NeuVector CRD installation (deployed as a separate chart)
 - NeuVector Controller, Enforcer, and Manager components
 - Integration with Rancher authentication
 - Scanner for vulnerability detection